Applying Internationalization

 Qt/QML

-For Qt/QML apps, follow Qt’s internationalization guideline.
+For Qt/QML apps, follow Qt’s internationalization guidelines.
 For details, refer to the Qt documentation.

 Contents